Lindström quantifier: Generalization of first-order quantifiers

 where $\forall_A$ is the singleton whose sole member is dom(A), and $\exists_A$ is the set of all non-empty subsets of dom(A) (i.e. the power set of dom(A) minus the empty set).
 In other words, each quantifier is a family of properties on dom(A), so each is called a monadic quantifier.
 Any quantifier defined as an n > 0-ary relation between properties on dom(A) is called monadic.
 Lindström introduced polyadic ones that are n > 0-ary relations between relations on domains of structures.

 Before we go on to Lindström's generalization, notice that any family of properties on dom(A) can be regarded as a monadic generalized quantifier.
 For example, the quantifier "there are exactly n things such that..." is a family of subsets of the domain of a structure, each of which has a cardinality of size n.
-Then, "there are exactly 2 things such that φ" is true in A iff the set of things that are such that φ is a member of the set of all subsets of dom(A) of size 2.
+Then, "there are exactly 2 things such that φ" is true in A if and only if the set of things that are such that φ is a member of the set of all subsets of dom(A) of size 2.